pmcollins/gumdrop/gumdrop.json/gumdrop/json/README.md

     assertEquals(person, fromJson);
 ```

-Wait, but those lambdas look kind of tricky, and regardless, we don't want to rewrite them.
-Is there
+If those lambdas look kind of tricky, use a `Converter` instead
-another way? _Yes_.
-Instead of using lambas, consider creating a `Converter`.

 ```
 class InstantConverter implements Converter<Instant> {